saad2134/donor-sync/frontend-web/app/(landing)/terms/terms.md

 # <b>Terms & Conditions</b>

-_Last updated: [Insert Date]_
+_Last updated: 24-12-2025 (DD-MM-YYYY)_

 ## Introduction

-Welcome to **Blood Bank Donor Sync**.
+Welcome to **Donor Sync**.
 By using our platform, you agree to the following terms and conditions.
 Please read them carefully.

 ## User Responsibilities